platformplane/catalog-crossplane/README.md

 ## Catalog Integration

-The catalog operator watches the ConfigMap `crossplane` in the namespace `platformplane` which contains a list of Crossplane packages to be installed.
+The Crossplane operator runs in the Platform space and watches the ConfigMap `crossplane` in the namespace `platformplane` which contains a list of Crossplane packages to be installed.
 This allows us to combine catalog items from different source (e.g. some "simple common" items from the platformplane Docker Hub, and some Nimbus or LGT DEV specific items from their respective registries).

 ```yaml
 apiVersion: v1